PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 Also:
 * If the solution requires a significantly larger number of packages/files to build than it does to run, please define an `AS build` image for the build stage.
-* Do not include binary dependencies (executables, archives, etc) in your solution.
+* Do not include binary dependencies (executables, archives, etc) in your solution submission.
 If these are needed, create a base image on Docker Hub, preferably backed by a public GitHub repo under your account.

 ### Pull request
 Finally, submit a pull request **targeting the branch `drag-race`**, and place at least the name of the language in the title.
 Make sure to verify and check the contributing requirements that are summarized in the pull request template.